 Our words not only reflect the world we live in, but they create the world we live in.
 Make sure your words are creating the world you really want for yourself and others.

-Action Step: For one day, keep track of all the words you say, both to others and to yourself.
+For one day, keep track of all the words you say, both to yourself and others.
 How many of your words are negative toward others and yourself?
 How many are positive?
 When you catch yourself speaking negative words, try to redirect yourself to speak words aligned with the principles of truth and love.